is-not-cool/registration/README.md

 ## Register
 1. Fork [the repository](https://github.com/is-not-cool/registration/fork).
-2. Make a json file named `example.json` in the `domains` directory.
+2. Make a json file in the `domains` directory, for example `example.json`.
 3. Add the following file format to the json you just made:
 ```json
 {